mfem/web/src/basis-functions.md

 [ND](ND_FECollection) and [RT](RT_FECollection) spaces, of the one-dimensional bases described above.
-In most cases the user can simply use the provided defaults, Gauss-Lobatto for H1 spaces, Gauss-Lobatto plus Gauss-Legendre for ND and RT spaces, and Gauss-Lobatto for L2 spaces.
+In most cases the user can simply use the provided defaults, Gauss-Lobatto for H1 spaces, Gauss-Lobatto plus Gauss-Legendre for ND and RT spaces, and Gauss-Legendre for L2 spaces.
 This should not be confused with the integration rule default, which remains Gauss-Legendre for all cases.

 For tensor product elements, e.g. quadrilaterals or hexahedra, the basis